Part of the Accessibility audit

 Can I check for empty elements without signing up?

 Yes.
-The free audit flags empty buttons, links, and headings in a full seven-category scan.
+The free audit flags empty buttons, links, and headings in a full seven-part scan.
 No signup needed.

 Find empty elements on your site